Awards: Are They Worth Anything?

 great event and lots of exposure afterwards

-I have made finalist twice for therapist of the year and was so lucky to win educator of the year this year.
+I have made finalist four times for therapist of the year and was so lucky to win educator of the year this year.

 They are also my favourite awards and they are bloody hard to win!